kitnil/awesome/README.md

 - [ssh-agent-relay](https://github.com/anaisbetts/ssh-agent-relay) - Make your WSL installation use your Windows SSH Agent
 - [rofi-chrome](https://github.com/tcode2k16/rofi-chrome) - a browser extension for better tab navigation without injecting javascript code on every tab you open
 - [bedtime-story](https://github.com/mafintosh/bedtime-story) - Run a command and make your computer go to sleep
-- [hosts](https://github.com/xwmx/hosts) - A command line hosts file editor in a single portable script.
+- [hosts](https://github.com/xwmx/hosts) - A command line hosts file editor in one portable script.
 - [git-push-deploy](https://github.com/mafintosh/git-push-deploy) - Setup a remote repo you can git push deploy to
 - [chag](https://github.com/mtdowling/chag) - Use your changelog as the canonical source of change data.
 With pure Bash.
 - [runner](https://github.com/stylemistake/runner) - Simple, lightweight task runner for Bash.